Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 As for those books, when you sign up for Manhattan Prep’s course, you get six main prep books.
 You can get these in eBook form for free or in print format for an extra charge.
 My recommendation is to get the print books.

-The print books are way more practical and valuable in my opinion.
+That said, the print books are way more practical and valuable in my opinion.
 This is especially true because of how you access your practice work in the Manhattan Prep program.
 Let me explain.

 One other aspect of the Manhattan Prep practice work that I need to mention is that they want you categorizing and tracking every problem you take.
 They are relentless about tracking your progress, especially when it comes to practice tests.
-But here’s the thing—it’s a manual process.
+But here’s the thing — it’s a manual process.

-Every time you take a CAT exam, they expect you to spend a big chunk of time afterwards going problem-by-problem and categorizing whether you got it right or wrong, whether you guessed, what your mistake was, and a few other filters.
+Every time you take an exam, they expect you to spend a big chunk of time afterwards going problem-by-problem and categorizing whether you got it right or wrong, whether you guessed, what your mistake was, and a few other filters.
 Basically, Manhattan Prep wants you to spend some time thinking about each question and learning from your mistakes.

 Around all of this, there are a few more small features, like a digital whiteboard and student forum to ask questions and connect with other students, but that’s sort of Manhattan Prep in a nutshell.